Home > Blog > 8 best thrift stores in Toronto (that aren’t Value Village)

 Location: 55 Orfus Rd Unit #4, Toronto

 The bins are sorted by category (ie sweaters, dresses, pants) but you will need to dig through waist high bins in order to see everything.
 As with most thrift stores, quality is greatly varied and it’s obviously more difficult to do a visual scan and pick out things of interest.
 But if you are a diligent hunter you can certainly find garments in high-quality materials like wool, linen and silk.
 Bag your finds and weigh them.
-You can get quite a bit of stuff for $20, whereas $20 won’t even get you one outdated Forever 21 coat at Value Village.
+You can get quite a bit of stuff for $20, whereas $20 won’t even get you an outdated Forever 21 coat at Value Village.

 YSM’s Double Take Thrift Store